-Since 2016, the Group has researched to understand the take home pay of workers in our supply chain for each region where we source.
+Since 2016, the Group has conducted researched to understand the take home pay of workers in our supply chain for each region from where we source.

 Since 2016, we have been actively working to identify improvements in responsible purchasing and sourcing practices to facilitate improved conditions and wages.

 Our suppliers, some of which have been working with the business for over 20 years, are a part of our global family and integral to our business and as such are aligned to our values and purpose to make a positive difference in people’s lives.
 With this in mind, we partner with NGOs to communicate to suppliers that living wages are part of our commitment to improve working conditions in the supply chain.